AP Capstone presentations can be delivered in a remote, hybrid, or in-person setting. Learn more.

 - Students develop an understanding of ethical research practices and the AP Capstone™ Policy on Plagiarism and Falsification or Fabrication of Information.

-- In the classroom and independently, students learn and employ research and inquiry methods to develop, manage, and conduct an in-depth investigation of an area of personal interest, culminating in an academic paper of 4,000–5,000 words that includes the following elements:
+- In the classroom and independently (while possibly consulting expert advisors), students learn and employ research and inquiry methods to develop, manage, and conduct an in-depth investigation of an area of personal interest, culminating in an academic paper of 4,000–5,000 words that includes the following elements:

 - Method, Process, or Approach